Sorry, you need to enable JavaScript to visit this website.

 Victims' rights after charges are filed

-If an offender is charged with a crime, you will have certain additional rights (under 18 United States Code § 3771), such as the right to notification of public events in the case, including the trial or entry of a guilty plea.
-The prosecuting US Attorney's Office (USAO) will contact you and notify you of the date of those proceedings.
-Each USAO has a Victim/Witness Coordinator to help answer your questions and deal with your concerns during the prosecution of a case, but a USMS Victim Specialist may also continue to be involved in the case to assist you.
+If an offender is charged with a crime, victims have certain additional rights (under 18 United States Code § 3771), such as the right to notification of public events in the case, including the trial or entry of a guilty plea.
+The prosecuting U.S. Attorney’s Office (USAO) will contact and notify regarding the date of those proceedings.
+Each USAO has a Victim/Witness Coordinator to help answer questions and deal with concerns during the prosecution of a case, but a USMS Victim Witness Specialist may also continue to be involved in the case to assist.

 What if my rights are violated?